purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/tanh.md

 - **Output Interpretation**: Values near 1 indicate high positive activation, values near -1 indicate high negative activation, and values around 0 indicate low or no activation.

 ## Example:
 Consider the same neuron receiving inputs with values 0.5 and 0.8, weights 0.4 and 0.6, and bias 0.1.

-The pre-activated output (x) is:
+The pre-activated output ($x$) is:

 $x = (0.5 \times 0.4) + (0.8 \times 0.6) + 0.1 = 0.68$